cncf/tag-security/safe_usecases.md

 Compliance Officer /Auditor
 ===============================

-* As a compliance officer, I can \ |LINK10|\  all accesses and understand all policy grants for my organizations’ cloud resources - including all accesses of other administrators.
+* As a compliance officer, I can <a href="https://docs.google.com/document/d/19V_Vx0fdz2HOa31FpPswT9CsUphizfJcwvDJv05aWFs/edit#heading=h.norkt12d88ma" target="_blank">audit</a>  all accesses and understand all policy grants for my organizations’ cloud resources - including all accesses of other administrators.

 * As a compliance officer, I can certify access to resources on a periodic basis.